kurbik93/rsschool-cv_old2/cv.md

 ***
 ## Info about me

    At the moment I work as a support specialist for the Bitrix24 website.
 I understand that I lack knowledge in the field of building sites, correct layout and modern technologies.
 I worked with Oracle DB in the support department of HP Service Desk, worked in the department of geoinformation systems, created geoinformation services.
+I have certificates for Bitrix24 support
 ***
 ## Skils
   * HTML